JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 For example, while the default configuration file for *php5* might be **`/etc/php5/apache2/php.ini`**, it also provides a directory **`/etc/php5/apache2/conf.d/`**, and any config file stored there (including symlinks) will be loaded after the default config file.

-This lends itself really well to symlinks. you can store all of your configuration files in one place, and then only symlink the ones you need on a given server.
+This lends itself really well to symlinks by design, and is demonstrative of Linux design in general.
+You can store all of your configuration files in one place, and then only symlink the ones you need on a given server.